In the US alone, over 50 billion paper cups end up in landfills each year.

 Here's the problem:

 Quite simply, traditional paper cups are not designed to be recycled — and recyclers are not set up to process them.
 These cups are just too difficult to run through their existing paper recycling equipment due to a 100% polyethylene (plastic) coating on the inside of the cup.
-This coating can't be processed efficiently and would clog their machines — so recyclers simply won't accept this material.
+This coating can't be processed efficiently and would clog their machines — so paper cups are typically sorted for disposal at landfill.